alicht/DOM-manipulation/DOM/part2.md

 # Modifying the DOM with Events
-Up until now, we've only seen how to modify the DOM in the console, which we see is temporary- every time the page is refreshed our changes are lost.
-Let's instead create a button on our web page that does this for us when clicked.
+ Let's create a button on our web page that fires an event when clicked.

-Let's go back to our `index.html` file and create a `button` element with an id.
+Let's go to our `index.html` file and create a `button` element with an id.
 ```html
 <button id ="changeBackground">Change Background Color</button>
 ```